-St. Stan’s, which includes 4k through Grade 2, and St. Steve’s, which includes grades 3- 5, have been selected as United States Department of Education Blue Ribbon Schools two times, one of the few schools in the state to ever be recognized twice, in 2008 and 2015.
+St. Stephen Elementary has been selected as United States Department of Education Blue Ribbon Schools two times, one of the few schools in the state to ever be recognized twice, in 2008 and 2015.
 The award is given to those schools that show the highest test scores when compared to all schools in the nation, as well as other outstanding academic and community programs.
 The school also received the “Innovations in Catholic Education” award in 2014 for outstanding literacy education.

 The school has formed numerous partnerships with the University of Wisconsin – Stevens Point.
 A literacy lab is held at St. Stan’s.
 UWSP professors teach college students reading courses in the St. Stan’s building, and then those students work individually with school children.
 A fluency clinic, stressing fluency and comprehension, is held at St. Steve’s.
 Additionally the math department from UWSP works with all students on math problem solving.
 St. Stan’s has a shared physical education program with UWSP, using their staff and resources.

-The staff has received numerous awards.
-Currently on staff there are seven teachers who have received the Herb Kohl Fellowship Award, recognizing the top 100 teachers in the state ( two others recently retired).
+The staff has received numerous awards, including the Herb Kohl Fellowship Award, recognizing the top 100 teachers in the state (two others recently retired).
 Teachers and support staff have also earned numerous local awards as well.
-The principal has twice been named the Diocesan Administrator of the Year.